KrisUz/youtube-stats/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Youtube API
+You will need your Youtube API (open src/youtube file replace 'API Key' with your 'youtube key' for app run stats.)

 ## Available Scripts

 This project was done following steps by step guide from Travis Media (https://www.youtube.com/watch?v=VNmdw9ZNr1I)